Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 The verb want is normally followed by a full infinitive.

-Can “help” use both bare infinitive and full infinitive?
+Can help use both a bare infinitive and a full infinitive?

 Yes.
 Help can often take either form.

-In everyday US English, the shorter version often sounds more natural:
+In everyday American English, the shorter version often sounds more natural.

 This guide helps readers understand the difference.